klesteb/XAS-Csharp/README.md

 There are various demo projects that will hopefully show you how to use this code.

+## Installation

+There are two setup modules available.
+You need to install SetupCore first.
+This provides the dependent libraries and creates the directory structure needed to allow the code to run.
+SetupDemo will install the demos.

 ## Open Source

 This code is not stand alone.
 It makes use of other Open Source projects.
 A grateful thanks to those authors for providing their code